Me, myself, and I

 Husband, son, brother, uncle, great-uncle, type 1 diabetic, INTJ, porcupine, among other things.

-Raised in Northern Virginia, just outside the Capital Beltway.
+I was born in the suburbs of New Haven, Connecticut, and raised in Northern Virginia, just outside the Capital Beltway.

-Living in Seattle with my wife, Sarah, and our dog, Olive.
+Now I live in Seattle with my wife, Sarah, and our dog, Olive.

 I hold a BFA with honors in Graphic Design from the Corcoran College of Art + Design in Washington, DC.
 My senior thesis explored the benefits and pitfalls of three budding social impact programs.

+When I’m not staring at a screen, I like bouldering, ping pong, roller skating, woodworking, ice hockey, coming up with band names, and collecting flea market dinosaur figurines.
 I used to hunt for funky neon signs around the city and share my browser tabs.